-Excitotoxicity is characterized as an acute insult which causes nerve cell death due to the excessive activation of iGluRs.
-Acute excitotoxicity plays a fundamental role in a variety of central nervous system (CNS) health issues, including cerebral ischemia, TBI, and status epilepticus.
+Excitotoxicity is an acute insult that causes nerve cell death due to the excessive activation of iGluRs.
+Acute excitotoxicity plays a fundamental role in various central nervous system (CNS) health issues, including cerebral ischemia, TBI, and status epilepticus.
 The mechanisms for acute excitotoxicity are different for every health issue.

 With brain ischemia, L-glutamate-associated and L-aspartate-associated excitotoxicity happen within minutes due to the growth in extracellular cerebral L-glutamate as well as L-aspartate.
-Because these are also energy-dependent, the abrupt loss of energy due to the shut down of blood flow can ultimately breakdown the neuronal and astroglial membrane.
+Because these are also energy-dependent, the abrupt loss of energy due to the shutdown of blood flow can ultimately break down the neuronal and astroglial membranes.
 In neurons, membrane depolarization contributes to vesicular discharge.
-Additionally, energy degradation may even cause a change in their action, therefore, causing L-glutamate and L-aspartate to activate and affect ionic homeostasis which can interrupt EAAT action.
-The activation of L-glutamate/L-aspartate contributes to excitotoxicity through the over-activation of iGluRs of the NMDA type as demonstrated by the efficiency of NMDA antagonists in animal models of transient cerebral ischemia.
+Energy degradation may also cause a change in their action, causing L-glutamate and L-aspartate to activate and affect ionic homeostasis, which can interrupt EAAT action.
+The activation of L-glutamate/L-aspartate contributes to excitotoxicity through the over-activation of iGluRs of the NMDA type, as demonstrated by the efficiency of NMDA antagonists in animal models of transient cerebral ischemia.

-In TBI, the mechanical tissue damage and the disruption of the blood-brain barrier can trigger acute secondary neurodegeneration, which, together with neuroinflammation and oxidative stress, is associated with L-glutamate activation from intracellular compartments and, therefore, by acute excitotoxicity.
-Moveover, acute application of the NMDA antagonist MK801 following TBI ameliorates neuronal loss and long-term behavioral abnormalities, among others.
+In TBI, the mechanical tissue damage and the blood-brain barrier disruption can trigger acute secondary neurodegeneration, which, together with neuroinflammation and oxidative stress, is associated with L-glutamate activation from intracellular compartments and, therefore, by acute excitotoxicity.
+Moreover, acute application of the NMDA antagonist MK801 following TBI ameliorates neuronal loss and long-term behavioral abnormalities.

-In status epilepticus, continuing the synchronized activity of excitatory neuronal networks as well as the continuous breakdown of restricting mechanisms is the main source of L-glutamate and L-aspartate activation.
-As the severity of synchronous activity depends upon the involvement of nerve cells into a neuronal system as well as the capability of a neural cell to withstand excess glutamate mainly depends on the expression pattern of iGluRs, a somewhat restricted and maturation-associated degeneration of neuronal populations which is ultimately caused by prolonged epileptic seizures.
+In status epilepticus, continuing the synchronized activity of excitatory neuronal networks and the continuous breakdown of restricting mechanisms is the main source of L-glutamate and L-aspartate activation.
+As the severity of synchronous activity depends upon the involvement of nerve cells in a neuronal system as well as the capability of a neural cell to withstand excess glutamate mainly depends on the expression pattern of iGluRs, a somewhat restricted and maturation-associated degeneration of neuronal populations, which is ultimately caused by prolonged epileptic seizures.
 The significance of excitotoxicity in status epilepticus is shown as NMDA antagonists, such as ketamine, decrease adrenal loss.

-In mice in which genetically engineered regulation and management of xCT causes a lack in the glutamate/cystine antiporter system x?c, the obvious decrease of extrasynaptic L-glutamate is associated with the tremendous resistance of dopaminergic neurons against 6-hydroxydopamine-induced neurodegeneration, perhaps as a consequence of reduced excitotoxicity.
-However, microglial activation has also been demonstrated to be modulated by system x?c deficiencies leading to a more neuroprotective phenotype which offers an explanation for the protective effect of xCT deletion in this circumstance.
+In mice in which genetically engineered regulation and management of xCT causes a lack in the glutamate/cystine antiporter system xc, the obvious decrease of extrasynaptic L-glutamate is associated with the tremendous resistance of dopaminergic neurons against 6-hydroxydopamine-induced neurodegeneration, perhaps as a consequence of reduced excitotoxicity.
+However, microglial activation has also been modulated by system xc deficiencies leading to a more neuroprotective phenotype, which explains the protective effect of xCT deletion in this circumstance.

 In many research studies, evidence and outcome measures have demonstrated that glutamate dysregulation and excitotoxicity in many neurological diseases, including AD, HD, and ALS, ultimately lead to neurodegeneration and a variery of symptoms associated with the health issues.
 The purpose of the following article is to discuss and demonstrate the role that glutamate dysregulation and excitotoxicity plays on neurodegenerative diseases.
 The mechanisms for excitotoxicity are different for every health issue. – Dr. Alex Jimenez D.C., C.C.S.T.
 Insight – Dr. Alex Jimenez D.C., C.C.S.T.
 Insight

 The following Metabolic Assessment Form can be filled out and presented to Dr. Alex Jimenez.
-Symptom groups listed on this form are not intended to be utilized as a diagnosis of any type of disease, condition, or any other type of health issue.
+Symptom groups listed on this form are not intended to diagnose any disease, condition, or other health issues.

-Excitotoxicity is characterized as an acute insult which causes cell death due to the excess activation of iGluRs.
-Excitotoxicity plays a fundamental role in a variety of central nervous system (CNS) health issues, including cerebral ischemia, TBI, and status epilepticus.
+Excitotoxicity is characterized as an acute insult that causes cell death due to the excess activation of iGluRs.
+Excitotoxicity plays a fundamental role in various central nervous system (CNS) health issues, including cerebral ischemia, TBI, and status epilepticus.
 The mechanisms for acute excitotoxicity are different for every health issue.
-The scope of our information is limited to chiropractic, musculoskeletal and nervous health issues as well as functional medicine articles, topics, and discussions.
-We use functional health protocols to treat injuries or chronic disorders of the musculoskeletal system.
-To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900 .

 Proudly, Dr. Alexander Jimenez makes XYMOGEN formulas available only to patients under our care.